ToiletStarter/hold/EasyESP_UI_Bridge_Documentation.md

     detaches any older bridge first
-    mounts esp.cfg into the UI under a prefix builds default bridge windows or a custom schema returns a link object
+    mounts esp.cfg into the UI under a prefix seeds bridge helper values like theme/profile/preset/name
+    builds windows from descriptors when available
+    falls back to the old manual schema if needed returns a link object

 Returned object: